 The network/broker or agency must be recognised by their local authority, Early Years Development and Childcare Partnership, or Family Information Service, or the Professional Association for Childcare and Early Years.

 The C2L application asks childcare providers to make a formal declaration about whether they have been supported by a childminding network/broker or a childminder agency acting in this capacity.
 If this is the case, the childcare provider is required to input the childminder network/broker contact details so that the SBSS can determine whether a payment should be made.

 Education institution administration payments

 The SBSS will make a one off payment of £80 to education institutions for each new young parent accessing C2L.
-This is to support their administrative costs for the attendance monitoring requirements.
+This is to support their administrative costs for the attendance monitoring requirements during the year.
 They will only issue one payment per young parent per academic year.
 Payment will be made following confirmation from the education institution that the young parent is in attendance.